rhysmeister/AutomatingMongoDBWithAnsible/playbooks/sharded_cluster/README.md

 # Run TestInfra tests requiring auth

-Some tests have authentication details hard-coded. >ou can skip these if required.
+Some tests require the password for the root MongoDB user these can be set as follows.
+If the MONGO_USER variable is unset, or an empty string, the relevant tests will be skipped.

 ```
+export MONGO_USER=XXXXXXX;
-export PYTESTSKIP=TRUE;
+export MONGO_PWD=XXXXXXX;
 py.test --ssh-config=.vagrant/ssh-config tests_mongodb_sharded_cluster.py;
 ```